shutron/AllCommands/README.md

   - The repo for allcommands.io portal is [here](https://github.com/shutron/AllCommands.Portal).
 Feel free to contribute there as well

 # Setup
+> This repo contains `.json` files for each framework/ tool (e.g. dotnet.json, docker.json, etc).
+Each of these `.json` files contains respective commands added by valuable contributer like you.
+There is another repo for the web application allcommands.io which is [here](https://github.com/shutron/AllCommands.Portal).
+The web app will read each of these `.json` files and display.
+Its simple as it is.

 # How To Contribute
 > Its extremely simple to contribute.
 The follwing 3 steps is all needed to contribute.
 Each steps are explained with pictures.